CircusMind/Dd/README.md

 * Objective
 * Governance
+* Code
+* UI
 * Finance and Budgeting
 * Legal
-*
+* Other

 ### Objective
 Establish a community founded on the recognition that Freedom of Speech (& Freedom of Assembly?) are unalienable rights bestowed by God or the Universe.

 ### Governance
-Comprised of (odd no.) admins of equal standing - one person, one vote in all matters of decision making.
+Comprised of (odd no.) admins of equal standing - one person, one vote in all areas of decision making.

 1. Underpinning Principles
    * Lassiez Faire administration - minimal intervention only as a last resort